eLearning in the 2023-2024 School Year

 - Access academic planning and graduation support

-For the 2022-2023 school year, eLearning will provide students an option to learn at the best time for their family. eLearning students may check out district devices, but will need consistent access to the internet.
+For the 2023-2024 school year, eLearning will provide secondary students with an option to learn at the best time for their family. eLearning students may check out district devices, but will need consistent access to the internet.

 Secondary (6-12) eLearning

-At the secondary level, eLearning is teacher-led instruction mixed with family-supported and independent at-home application and learning.
+At the secondary level, eLearning is vendor-led instruction mixed with family-supported and independent at-home application and learning.
 Students will have 24/7 access to asynchronous material.
 They will engage in learning each school day and will work toward mastery of all standards for their grade level.
 While students learn at their own pace, due dates and deadlines are provided to help students stay on track.
-Most of the curriculum is vendor-provided from Apex Learning.
-High school eLearning students MUST test at their attendance school with the eLearning lab facilitator.
+Most of the curriculum is vendor-provided by Apex Learning.
+High school eLearning students MUST test at their attendance school with the eLearning lab tutor.

 At the middle school level, students will be able to take their core classes: English, math, science, and social studies, as well as PE and health.
-Students may take up to two classes at their home school with permission from the principal as space is available.
-Click here for more information and FAQs on middle school eLearning.
+The curriculum is vendor-provided by Acellus.
+Students may take up to two elective classes at their home school with permission from the principal as space is available.
+Please contact us for more information on middle school eLearning.